Submitting Contributed Paper Abstracts

 9. Should I choose to be considered for the Research Section Award?

 Every year the MLA Research Section gives out several awards recognizing those paper and poster presenters whose work demonstrates high-quality research.
 It is difficult for the award judges to give each paper due attention, so we include an option to select your paper for consideration for the Research Awards.
-If your presentation describes a research project, you should enter it.
+If your presentation describes a research project, you should enter it into the competition.
 If your paper does not describe a research project, you should opt out by not selecting this option.

 10. How will my paper abstract be evaluated?